particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 You must call the `loop()` method from `loop()` in your main application file.

 You can add your own code to loop, however you should avoid using `delay()` or other functions that block.
-If you would like to publish your own events (separate from the location events), you can use the Tracker cloud service to publish safely without blocking the loop.
+If you would like to publish your own events (separate from the location events), you can use the Edge cloud service to publish safely without blocking the loop.

 ### stop() - Edge